port949/doorways/site/content/blog/tamworth-pigs.md

-Here are the top 7 reasons we think this breed is a great addition to most family farms.
+Here are the top 7 characteristics of Tamworth pigs that make this breed is a great addition to most family farms.